smldub/croc/README.md

 rust-nightly: this is necessary for [bindgen](https://crates.io/crates/bindgen) (I think)

+clang: was necessary for compiling libcint on wsl2

 ### Super important git command
 In order to get the libcint library you must recusively call the submodules during the clone.
 ``` bash